cpske/ISP/git/git-questions.md

 1. What is Git?

-2. What is the main difference between Git and Subversion?
+2. What is the main difference between Git and Subversion (another VCS)?

 3. When working with Git locally, what are these?
 Describe each one.
    * Staging area
    * Working copy
    * master